Kevinwochan/kevinwochan/README.md

-# Khajit have wares if you have coin
+# Khajit has wares if you have coin